samjohnson729/CTF-Writeups/DUNE.md

 print(f"The Fremen raid on the Harkonnens killed {num_harkonnens_killed} Harkonnens.")
 ```

 It uses python's `random` module to generate a random integer from 1 to 100, then prints it.
 We can exploit this by adding our own malicious `random` module to execute whatever we wish.
+To do this, just create a file called `random.py` in the same directory as `raid-the-harkonnens.py` and add the `randint()` function to it.
+You can write to contents of the function to be whatever malicious code you want to add.
 Unfortunately this is only useful if we can run `python3` as a privileged user.
 The `python3` binary doesn't have the SUID bit set, and we can not use `sudo` to run the command.
 Let's try running `linpeas.sh` to see if we can find any other attack vectors.

 ```